 - Chinese Must Get Visas to Hong Kong – For a Chinese person to travel to Hong Kong, they must get a visa and get permission to travel there.
 This may be easier for some parts of China, such as Guangdong province, than in other parts of China.
 Just because they are considered one country, it does not automatically give every Chinese citizen the right to receive a visa to travel to Hong Kong.

 - Legal System – Both Hong Kong and China have very different legal systems.
 In Hong Kong, the official languages are both English and Chinese.
-As a foreigner, if you need to go to court in Hong Kong, the court would likely be conducted in English.
+If you need to go to court in Hong Kong as a foreigner, the court would likely be conducted in English.
 In China, it would be only in Chinese.

-- Financial Systems – Both countries’ financial and banking systems are very different.
+- Financial Systems – The financial and banking systems of both countries are very different.
 Many Chinese companies try to set up a company and a bank in Hong Kong because it is much more favorable to do so within mainland China.

-- Social Media And Other Freedoms – In China, it could be complicated to get on social media, including Google, Facebook, Instagram, WhatsApp, and YouTube.
-To get onto most western social media, you need a VPN.
+- Social Media And Other Freedoms – In China, getting on social media, including Google, Facebook, Instagram, WhatsApp, and YouTube, could be complicated.
+To get onto most Western social media, you need a VPN.
 This is not the case in Hong Kong; you can get onto all these western social media and other websites.

 - Election And Democracy – In Hong Kong, Hong Kong citizens have the right to run for office and be elected into office.
 Many in Hong Kong feel that China is trying to put in pro-Beijing or pro-Chinese candidates for the election process.

 I have a degree in Chinese business law, and as part of the degree, we studied quite a bit about the laws in mainland China.
-And one thing that I noticed about those laws was that it would be so easy to interpret them one way versus actually what was intended.
+One thing I noticed about those laws was that it would be so easy to interpret them one way versus what was actually intended.